YourMobileGeek/100DaysOfCode2019/README.md

 * Day 88
   > Failed at the fractal thing i wrote yesterday.
 Gave up after 3 or 4 attempts.
 I had attempted it before too.
 This time i tried it in canvas, but too many moving parts with almost no similarity.
 So i tried Fourier series in canvas.
 Read the [wiki](https://en.wikipedia.org/wiki/Fourier_series).
 Made the basic version and a customised version.

+* Day 89
+  > Made one more variant in the fourier series.
+The thing is i wanted to make some illustrations with it like [here](https://www.youtube.com/watch?v=QVuU2YCwHjw).
+But my system can't really hold through that complex computation, that to in the browser.